Adidas Fall Sale | CNN Underscored

 National Waist Pack ($13, originally $25; adidas.com)

 Phones are bigger than they used to be, and sometimes pockets aren’t going to cut it.
 Two compartments keep things simple but organized.
-Just sling it on crossbody-style, and you’re set.
+Just sling it on crossbody-style and you’re set.

 Design 2 Move Climacool 3-Stripes Shorts ($21, originally $30; adidas.com)

 Classic and cool (literally), these ventilated shorts are great for staying breezy when you’re working up a sweat.
-And you can layer them over running tights for cool autumn mornings, too.
+And you can layer them over running tights for cool autumn mornings too.

 Women’s styles